Asset Search Services - Nationwide Asset Investigation Company

 - Federal tax liens — IRS liens affecting personal property

-- State tax liens — employment, sales, income tax liens
+- State tax liens — employment, sales, income tax

 - Judgment liens — affecting personal property